Guntur Medical College

 Guntur Medical College is a medical college in Guntur, India.
 It offers graduate and undergraduate courses in medical sciences.
-The college is affiliated to Dr. NTR University of Health Sciences and is in the process of becoming autonomous as Guntur Institute of Medical Sciences.
+The college is affiliated to Dr. NTR University of Health Sciences.
+India's senior neurologist and recipient of FAAN (Fellow of American Academy of Neurology) award Dr N.V.Sundara Chary is currently heading the medical college and is serving as Principal of the college.

 The college works in conjunction with Government General Hospital-Guntur, a tertiary care hospital with 1500 beds, catering to the health needs of the public of the coastal belt of Andhra Pradesh, India.